samuelstanton/lambo/README.md

+# 🏎️🏎️🏎️🏎️
-# Black-Box Optimization for Protein Design
+# LaMBO: Accelerating Bayesian Optimization for Protein Design with Denoising Autoencoders

 This project uses [Hydra](https://hydra.cc/) for configuration and [Weight and Biases](https://docs.wandb.ai/) for logging.